acornjs/acorn/README.md

   commas.

 - **allowReserved**: If `false`, using a reserved word will generate an error.
-Defaults to `true`.
+Defaults to `true` for `ecmaVersion` 3, `false` for higher versions.
 When given the value `"never"`, reserved words and keywords can also not be used as property names (as in Internet Explorer's old parser).

 - **allowReturnOutsideFunction**: By default, a return statement at the top level raises an error.
 Set this to `true` to accept such